kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

 :::caution

-The previous `exec` instruction signature `exec(recipe=recipe)` is also accepted but will be deprecated soon, we suggest users to use this new one.
+The previous `ExecRecipe` type `ExecRecipe(service_name = "my_service", command = ["echo", "Hello, world"])` is also accepted but will be deprecated soon, we suggest users to use this new one where the `service_name` argument is passed in via the `exec` instruction signature instead.

 :::